MicrosoftDocs/supply-chain-center/articles/use/supplier_portal.md

 ---
-title: Supplier portal
+title: Supplier portal Overview
 description: This article provides information about Microsoft Supply Chain Center's Supplier portal features.
 author:
 ms.author:
 ms.reviewer: johnmichalak
 ms.service:
-ms.topic:
+ms.topic: how-to
-ms.date: 11/3/2023
+ms.date: 11/3/2022
 ms.custom:
 ---

-# Supplier portal

-**Note**.
-This section is still in development for the preview.
-However, we have included as much information as possible to give you an idea of how it might work.
-The content and features that are described here will likely change.

-## Supplier portal overview
+# Supplier portal overview

 The Supplier portal structures all supplier communication through a secure portal.
 Phone calls, faxes, and emails between you and your suppliers waste time, introduce errors, and create latency in the supply chain.
 By providing a powerful platform for online collaboration, the Supplier portal helps you and your suppliers to become more efficient.
 Suppliers access the latest information, including forecasts and purchase orders.
 The rich two-way collaboration lets suppliers submit change requests, ship notices, payments, and profile data.
 The Supplier portal helps reduce processing costs, provides relief from costly supplier inquiries, and enables a unified collaborative platform for self-service business transactions between you and your suppliers.